At a Glance: Best AR-15 Gas Blocks

 - Or, you can go the traditional route and get the old-style front sight base that has that iconic a-frame sight right on the gas block.

-As well as the different types of gas blocks, you will also find different mounting/attachment systems for AR15 gas blocks.
-There are two common methods for attaching a gas block to the barrel – either by slipping it on or clamping it on.
+As well as the different types of gas blocks, you will also find different mounting/attachment systems for AR 15 gas blocks.
+There are two common methods for attaching a gas block to the barrel – either Slip-on or, Clamp-on style gas blocks.

-- Slip-on models simply slide down the barrel and are anchored by set screws on the underside.
+- Slip-on models slide down the barrel and are anchored by set screws on the underside.

 - The downside to slip-on gas blocks is that the tolerances can be very tight.
 You’ll likely need to hone the gas block a little bit so that it can slide into place.